White Abarrio: 2023: Four-year-old season

-After finishing eighth of twelve runners in the Pegasus World Cup, White Abarrio won an allowance race at Gulfstream at seven furlongs, the shortest he had ever raced since breaking his maiden.
+After finishing eighth of twelve runners in the Pegasus World Cup, White Abarrio won an allowance race at Gulfstream at seven furlongs, the shortest distance he had raced since breaking his maiden.

-Two months after the allowance victory, White Abarrio was transferred to trainer Richard Dutrow, Jr. following the temporary suspension by Churchill Downs of trainer Saffie Joseph, Jr. after the sudden death of two of his horses.
-C2 Racing Stable said at the time that they had the utmost confidence in Joseph and his team, but that they made the change to Dutrow based on the ability to manage White Abarrio and the "lack of answers by jurisdictions and operators" with regard to Joseph's status.
+Two months after the allowance victory, White Abarrio was transferred to trainer Richard Dutrow, Jr. following the temporary suspension by Churchill Downs of trainer Saffie Joseph, Jr. after the sudden deaths of two of his horses.
+C2 Racing Stable said at the time that they had the utmost confidence in Joseph and his team but made the change to Dutrow based on the ability to manage White Abarrio and the "lack of answers by jurisdictions and operators" with regard to Joseph's status.
 The owners then sent him to Belmont Park to contest the Grade I Metropolitan Handicap, where he finished third to eventual Horse of the Year Cody's Wish.

 White Abarrio then went to Saratoga Race Course to run in the Whitney Stakes, where Cody's Wish was among five others in the starting gate.
 Sent off as the fourth betting choice, White Abarrio entered the first turn wide but settled in to stay within a length of pace setter Giant Game.
-White Abarrio entered the stretch and began to pull away from the rest of the field under urging by jockey Irad Ortiz Jr. to win by 6 1/4 lengths, while Cody's Wish could do no better than third.
-The Whitney would also be Dutrow's first Grade I victory since returning from a 10-year suspension imposed by the New York State Gaming Commission.
+White Abarrio entered the stretch and pulled away from the rest of the field under urging by jockey Irad Ortiz Jr. to win by 6 1/4 lengths, while Cody's Wish was third.
+The Whitney was Dutrow's first Grade I victory since returning from a 10-year suspension imposed by the New York State Gaming Commission.

 At the end of the year, White Abarrio contested the Breeders' Cup Classic at Santa Anita Park.
-Starting as the favorite, he chased the pace and passed race leader Arabian Knight in the stretch, winning by one length over the Japanese-bred and owned Derma Sotogake.
+Starting as the favorite, he chased the pace and passed leader Arabian Knight in the stretch, winning by one length over the Japanese-bred and -owned Derma Sotogake.
 White Abarrio finished second to Cody's Wish in Eclipse Award voting for American Horse of the Year and American Champion Older Dirt Male Horse.

 2024: Five-year-old season

-After poor finishes in the Saudi Cup in Saudi Arabia and the Metropolitan Handicap at Belmont, C2 Racing Stable announced that White Abarrio would be transferred back to Saffie Joseph, Jr. and be pointed to the John A. Nerud Stakes.
-The horse did not run in the Nerud, with Joseph telling Daily Racing Form that they wanted to give the horse "a little more time."
+After White Abarrio finished poorly in the Saudi Cup in Saudi Arabia and the Metropolitan Handicap at Belmont, C2 Racing Stable announced that he would be transferred back to Saffie Joseph, Jr. and be pointed to the John A. Nerud Stakes.
+The horse did not run in the Nerud, with Joseph telling Daily Racing Form that they wanted to give him "a little more time."
 White Abarrio came back at the end of the year in a pair of 7-furlong sprints at Gulfstream, winning an allowance and finishing second in the Mr. Prospector Stakes.